 Mobile Session Management

 Descope extends support to mobile application development by offering SDKs tailored for Swift, Kotlin, and more.
-These SDKs incorporate robust token storage methodologies, utilizing the secure environment of the each device locally.
+These SDKs incorporate robust token storage methodologies, utilizing the secure environment of each device locally.

 This guide shows how to effectively implement session validation and manage the tokens on your mobile app, with our Mobile SDKs.